dnlwrthstr/Qdrant-Further-Steps/README.md

 Before using the RAG functionality, make sure:
 1. Qdrant is running (see "Installing Qdrant with Docker" section)
-2. You have an OpenAI API key in your `.env` file
+2. You have an OpenAI API key in the `.env` file in the project root
 3. You have a collection in Qdrant with documents and their embeddings (the default collection name is "arxiv_papers")

 ## Project Structure